Topic

 8.1 Groups that can be issued an entry visa

 In special circumstances in which there is a documented need, foreign nationals residing in Norway with a temporary or permanent residence permit can be granted an entry visa.
-As a rule, residence cards are issued for this group, but they may be issued an entry visa pursuant to the Immigration Regulations Section 3-13 fifth paragraph in certain situations abroad:
+As a rule, residence cards are issued for this group, but they may be issued an entry visa pursuant to the Immigration Regulations section 3-13 fifth paragraph in certain situations abroad:

 - If a residence card has been lost, stolen or mislaid